-Joe often defers to or integrates into his blogs, op-ed pieces from newspapers or online news outlets or from interesting books read that open an idea or two or three, for improving some sort of huge socio-economic issue.
+Joe often defers to or integrates into his blogs, op-ed pieces from newspapers or online news outlets or from interesting books he's read that open an idea or two or three, for improving some sort of huge socio-economic issue.
 And, of course, he like the other two of us has a bias to population health improvement as a default priority socio-economic issue.

 So, in accordance with our loose policy of not over-focusing on political solutions, I wanted to reprint and attach a "letter to the editor" that ran recently in The Virginian-Pilot newspaper that does a great job of suggesting why "Medicare for All" isn't the solution for our country's healthcare woes.
 Because he does such a good job of articulating the case against a government-controlled solution and because we three bloggers prefer to not opine on political matters entirely, then I let the "letter to the editor" author Allen Floyd make his case by reprinting his letter to the editor below.

 So, here goes: